ikoghoemmanuell/SQL-Projects/SQL Project.md

 .

-## Question 4: What quantity of the product ‘Chang’ was shipped in 2014?
+## 4. What quantity of the product ‘Chang’ was shipped in 2014?

 ```sql
 SELECT p.ProductName, SUM(od.Quantity) AS Quantity